Erysipelas A46

 This section has been translated automatically.

-Blistering with very exudative inflammatory reaction: see below Erysipelas bullous.
+Blistering with very exudative inflammatory reaction: see below Erysipelas bullous

-Gangrenous erysipelas (Erysipelas gangraenosum): dreaded necrotizing course.
+Gangrenous erysipelas (erysipelas gangraenosum): dreaded necrotizing form of the disease

 Septic erysipelas: sepsis with endocarditis and possibly glomerulonephritis (<5%) originating from the erysipelas of the skin.

-Erysipelas recurrence (see below Erysipelas, recurrent): Recurrences are observed within 6 months in 10% of cases (30% within 3 years).
+Erysipelas recurrence (see below erysipelas, recurrent): Recurrences are observed in 10 % of cases within 6 months (30 % within 3 years).

-Streptococcal allergic systemic sequelae: acute streptococcal glomerulonephritis .
+Streptococcal allergic, systemic sequelae: acute streptococcal glomerulonephritis

 Therapy